Jeremy Harris (politician)

-Jeremy Harris (born December 7, 1950) is an American politician who served as the 11th Mayor of Honolulu, Hawaii, from 1994 to 2005.
+Jeremy Harris (born December 7, 1950) is an American politician who was the 11th Mayor of Honolulu, Hawaii, from 1994 to 2005.
 A biologist by training, Harris started his political career as a delegate to the 1978 Hawaiʻi State Constitutional Convention.
-While Harris served as chief executive of the City & County of Honolulu, the city was named "America's Greatest City" by the official American governance journal, Governing Magazine.
+While Harris was chief executive of the City & County of Honolulu, the city was named "America's Greatest City" by the official American governance journal, Governing Magazine.
 Harris is the founder of the China-U.S. Conference of Mayors and Business Leaders and the Japan-American Conference of Mayors and Chamber of Commerce Presidents.
 He lives in Kalihi Valley on the island of O'ahu.

 Early years

 Born and raised in Wilmington, Delaware, Harris moved to Honolulu to study at the University of Hawaiʻi at Mānoa, where he obtained dual undergraduate degrees in related biology fields.
 Upon graduation, Harris went on to the University of California at Irvine, where he obtained his master's degree in population and environmental biology, specializing in urban ecosystems.
 He returned to Hawaiʻi and settled on the island of Kauaʻi, where he was a professor at Kauaʻi Community College and marine advisor with the University of Hawaiʻi Sea Grant Program.